Ironmaster: Samuel Van Leer

-19th century ironmasters (examples)
+19th-century ironmasters (examples)

 Lowthian Bell

 Lowthian Bell (1816–1904) was, like Abraham Darby, the forceful patriarch of an ironmaking dynasty.
-Both his son Hugh Bell and his grandson Maurice Bell were directors of the Bell iron and steel company.
+Both his son Hugh Bell and his grandson Maurice Bell were directors of the Bell Iron and steel company.
 His father, Thomas Bell, was a founder of Losh, Wilson and Bell, an iron and alkali company.
 The firm had works at Walker, near Newcastle upon Tyne, and at Port Clarence, Middlesbrough, contributing largely to the growth of those towns and of the economy of the northeast of England.
 Bell accumulated a large fortune, with mansions including Washington New Hall, Rounton Grange near Northallerton, and the mediaeval Mount Grace Priory near Osmotherley.

 Henry Bolckow and John Vaughan

 Henry Bolckow (1806–1878) and John Vaughan (1799–1868) were lifelong business partners, friends, and brothers-in-law.
 They established what became the largest of all Victorian era iron and steel companies, Bolckow Vaughan, in Middlesbrough.
 Bolckow brought financial acumen, and Vaughan brought ironmaking and engineering expertise.
 The two men trusted each other implicitly and "never interfered in the slightest degree with each other's work.
 Mr. Bolckow had the entire management of the financial department, while Mr. Vaughan as worthily controlled the practical work of the establishment."
-At its peak the firm was the largest steel producer in Britain, possibly in the world.
+At its peak, the firm was the largest steel producer in Britain, possibly in the world.

 Andrew Handyside

-Andrew Handyside (1805-1887) was born in Edinburgh and set up works in Derby where he made ornamental items, bridges and pillar boxes, many of which survive today.
+Andrew Handyside (1805–1887) was born in Edinburgh and set up works in Derby where he made ornamental items, bridges and pillar boxes, many of which survive today.

+Samuel Richards

+Samuel Richards (1769–1842) was born in Philadelphia to William Richards, the manager of the Batsto Iron Works beginning in 1784.
+Samuel Richards was heavily involved with the early 19th century iron industry in southern New Jersey.
+His most notable enterprise was the management of the iron works at Atsion, New Jersey from 1824 until his death in 1842.
+He was also involved with Martha Furnace, and Weymouth Furnace.